akshaybabloo/UnrealEngine_4_Notes/README.md

 We will be using Blueprint for the doors but for the rest of the building we will use `mesh collider`.
 In the `Details` tab (left to the editor).
 Scroll down and search for `Static Mesh Settings` in that tab change the `Collusion Complexity` `Default` to `Use Complex Collusion As Simple`.
 Save and close the editor.

->Note 3: Adding Mesh collusions will be expensive.
+> **Note 4:** Adding Mesh collusions will be expensive.
 That means the rendering time would take more time and the system will uses more frames per second depending on the number of mesh collusions.
 But for this example I have just created mesh collusion to make is simple.